This article discusses the absolutely best things to do in Kings Canyon National Park, one of the three parks located in the Sierra Nevada.

 And… Kings Canyon National Park

 Chances are that if you are not familiar with the area, you have not heard about the last park on the list.
-Actually, I know Californians which have never heard of the park even though it is adjacent and operated jointly with Sequoia (the two parks are administered as one unit).
+Actually, I know Californians who have never heard of the park even though it is adjacent and operated jointly with Sequoia (the two parks are administered as one unit).

 To put things in perspective, Sequoia gets about one million visitors per year and Kings Canyon gets only half of that.
 And, I have a suspicion that most of those visitors concentrate on the sequoia groves located close to the park’s entrance.
 Several years ago, Sunset Magazine included the Park in its list of the “Sierra’s Hidden Gems.”